kak0na/InstancePool/README.md

 ![image-20251129230424094](README/image-20251129230424094.png)

-4. For UE5.6 and above, it is recommended to modify the collision settings.
+4. For UE5.6 and later versions, it is recommended to modify the collision settings of the instanceMeshComponen

 ![image-20251130100659051](README/image-20251130100659051.png)